ipuhakka/BetAI/DataParser/README.md

 awayOdd="columnName"
 ```

-This allows also changing the used odds.
+This allows also changing the used odds to those of some other betting company.

 ## Errors
 DataParser.exe errors: